Camilo Ynitia

-Camilo Ynitia (alternative spelling "Camillo"; original native name transliterated as "Hueñux") was born in 1803, in Marin County, southern Marin, of the Huiman tribe near Sausalito.
-They likely traveled up to Olompali, where his father had built an adobe brick home.
-Camilo was a notable leader of the Coast Miwok, a Native American people.
+Camilo Ynitia (alternative spelling "Camillo"; original native name transliterated as "Hueñux") was born in about 1803, in Marin County, southern Marin, of the Huiman tribe near Sausalito.
+The family likely traveled up to Olompali, where his father had built an adobe brick home.
+Camilo was a leader of the Coast Miwok.
 Camilo was known as the last Hoipu (headman) of the Miwok community living at Olompali and the Coast Miwoks of the Southern Marin Band.
 Camilo was also the only Native American on the northern frontier of Alta California to secure and keep a large Mexican-era land grant: In 1843 Governor Manuel Micheltorena of Alta California deeded him the Rancho Olompali, a large tract of land that is between present-day Novato and Petaluma, California.
 A part of this land now comprises the Olompali State Historic Park.

 Parents and Childhood

-Camilo was born to Aurelio (Inutia) and Aurelia (Mineru) about 1803 and baptized under the Spanish name Camilo on 9 Jan.
-1819 in the chapel at the Mission San Rafael Arcángel, according to his baptismal record.
+Camilo was born to Aurelio (Inutia) and Aurelia (Mineru) about 1803 and baptized under the Spanish name Camilo on 9 January 1819 in the chapel at the Mission San Rafael Arcángel, according to his baptismal record.
 His surname was the Spanish transliteration of his father's original native name.
 Aurelio Inutia was Hoipu (headman) of the Caminpuxcui rancheria according to mission records.
 Aurelio Inutia was a chief of the Huimen tribe.
 This Coast Miwok tribe inhabited much of today's Marin County, California.

 In 1775 the Presidio of San Francisco sent an exploring party into the north bay country and Camilo's father, chief at Olompali, made them welcome.
 Camilo's father also built the very first adobe home north of the San Francisco Bay at Olompali.
 The name "Olompali" comes from the Coast Miwok language and likely means "southern village" or "southern people."
 (It was also spelled "Olompolli" or "Olompoli").
 Historians think that the natives that built the house had learned how to make adobe bricks at the Mission San Francisco.
 Camilo inherited this original home and built another adobe nearby for himself.
 His birthplace was in "a sheltered valley, with an abundance of game", adjacent to the salt water Bay, with abundant mollusks and fish.